Is Disney World closing due to Hurricane Ian?

 Guests with current and upcoming reservations will be contacted, Disney said.

-In a statement Monday, Disney Parks wrote it’s “preparing for necessary operational adjustments based on the latest information from the National Weather Service.”
+In a statement Tuesday, Disney Parks said it’s “monitoring weather conditions so we can make timely decisions for the safety of our cast and guests, including when it’s safe for cast to return to the site to prepare for reopening.”
 According to Disney, guests can find the latest weather updates at Disney Parks online.

+Meanwhile, Universal Orlando says it’s closing its resort and City Walk Wednesday.
+The Universal Orlando theme park will remain closed Thursday and is expected to reopen Friday.

+Universal Orlando said guests can “can contact our team in advance to reschedule or cancel your Universal Parks & Resorts Vacations Package, hotel room only accommodations and Universal Orlando theme park tickets booked directly with Universal Orlando, without any cancellation or change fees imposed.”
+Visit the Universal Orlando Severe Weather Policy for more.

 The latest information from the National Hurricane Center shows Ian is expected to strengthen on Tuesday and approach the Tampa Bay area Wednesday as an “extremely dangerous hurricane.”
 Several Tampa Bay counties are under evacuation orders.